StevenMayher/431-2021/classes/class21/README.md

 3. The [Lab 6 answer sketch and grading rubric](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab06) is now available.
 4. Project A grading - [here are the projects](https://github.com/THOMASELOVE/431-2021/blob/main/projectA/submissions.md) we received, along with some trivia about those submissions.
 5. Project B instructions
     - I am in the process of simplifying the instructions, and focusing the tasks.
+I'm not done yet.
+    - Everything written in the [Project B teaser](https://github.com/THOMASELOVE/431-2021/blob/main/projectB/teaser.md) is accurate, and I've updated a few minor points.
-    - If you want to work with a partner, I'm likely to be OK with that, regardless of what program you are in.
-(I've changed my mind.)
+    - If you want to work with a partner, I'm OK with that, regardless of what program you are in.
     - You're going to use a data set to perform (1) a series of comparisons and (2) a model-building activity using regression to predict a quantity.
 You'll work either with NHANES data or with a data set you find and tell me about next week.
     - You’ll present your work (with your partner, if you have one) on a date (see [the calendar](https://thomaselove.github.io/431/calendar.html)) in December.
         - You will be required to be in my office to present your work for no more than 30 minutes on that day.